circuitnet/CircuitNet/README.md

 ## Change Log.

+- 2023/9/22

+  Update to include prediction for GND_bounce.

+- 2023/9/20

+  Update to ensure compatibility with Windows and CPU.

 - 2023/9/13

   First release.

-- 2023/9/20

-  Update to ensure compatibility with Windows and CPU.